RamatjyotSingh/Active-Minds-Website/Readme.md

 ## Introduction

 Active Minds is a student-led organization dedicated to promoting mental health awareness and education at the University of Manitoba.
-This website serves as a platform to share resources, events, and information about our initiatives.
+This website serves as a platform to share resources, events, and[...]

 ## Features